 HUNTSVILLE, Ala.
-(WHNT) - Free meals for most of Huntsville’s public school students was a major topic on Tuesday night’s school board agenda.
+(WHNT) – Free meals for most of Huntsville’s public school students is a reality many parents are delighted over.

 Huntsville City Schools announced 23 of its schools will eat for free starting this fall.
 The program is for anyone and will not be based on socioeconomic circumstances.